oksivasilinka/friend-connect/README.md

 Navigate to the project's root folder.
 Install dependencies by running the command `yarn install`.
 Start the application with the command `yarn start`.
-Open a web browser and visit http://localhost:3000 to use the social network.
+Open a web browser and visit http://localhost:3000 to use the Friend Connect.